-the religions of the ancient Near East and the Greco-Roman worlds.
+An introductory study of the social, political, and religious customs related to the Old and New Testaments.
+Emphasis is given to ancient historiography, social customs, political developments, and the religions of the ancient Near East and the Greco-Roman worlds.
 (Prerequisites: CHR 101, 102, or permission of instructor.)

-CHR 318 Dead Sea Scrolls 3 Hours
+CHR 318 Dead Sea Scrolls